 The form P11D(b) is split into 4 sections:

-section 1 is the return of Class 1A National Insurance contributions due for the year, read paragraph 14 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide for further information
+section 1 is the return of Class 1A National Insurance contributions due for the year, read paragraph 14 in part 3 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide for further information

 section 2 is the declaration covering the return of Class 1A National Insurance contributions and expenses and benefits

 section 3 gives important information on how to complete the form